Unity-Technologies/Graphics/.yamato/docs/readme.md

     - Gets the editor in a separate job to save on the compute resources, stores the editor version in a .txt file which is then picked up by the parent job which calls unity-downloader-cli
     - Still used for custom-revision jobs, because we don't want to hold on to expensive compute resources the job itself requires, while waiting for the editor
 - Editor pinning:
-    - Updates editor revisions (`config/_latest_editor_versions_[track].metafile`) on a nightly basis, on the condition that ABV for this editor track passes.
+    - Updates editor revisions (`_latest_editor_versions_[track].metafile`) on a nightly basis, on the condition that ABV for this editor track passes.
 This way, if e.g. trunk breaks, it is discovered by the nightly update job (and revisions for this platform won't be updated), and we continue using the latest working revision, until a new working one becomes available.
     - There are 3 types of revisions retrieved from _unity-downloader-cli_: `staging` corresponds to `--fast`, `latest_public` corresponds to `--published-only`, and `latest_internal` corresponds to no flags
     - There are 2 `merge-all` jobs, which are identical except for triggers and dependencies:
         - _[ABV] [CI]_ is the main one used in the CI flow.
 It is has the branch trigger for versions file, and the dependent merge revision jobs have ABV as dependency (updated revisions only get merged on green ABV)